-John Corabi: Yeah, he wanted so sign the band.
+John Corabi: Yeah, he wanted to sign the band.

 Metal-Rules: Have you run across Gene recently?

 John Corabi: I’ve seen Gene many times.
-When I got the M?tley Cr?e gig, Gene came up to me and said “Mr. Corabi, I told you you would be a star.”
+When I got the Mötley Crue gig, Gene came up to me and said, “Mr. Corabi, I told you you would be a star.”
 So, he’s been a quiet supporter of mine all through my career, and even when we did the Union shows, anytime we played in L.A.
-Gene usually came to every show, Paul [Stanley] would come to some, the first show that we did Gene, Paul and Ace [Frehley] came, so it was very cool, they were very supportive of Union and it was funny, they came to the first show that we did and we did ‘Jungle’ and Paul was busting my balls and said “You sang that pretty good, like it was written for you.”
-They’re good guys, I like them.
+Gene usually came to every show, Paul [Stanley] would come to some, the first show that we did Gene, Paul and Ace [Frehley] came, so it was very cool, they were very supportive of Union, and it was funny, they came to the first show that we did, and we did ‘Jungle’ and Paul was busting my balls and said: “You sang that pretty good like it was written for you.”
+They’re good guys.
+I like them.

-Metal-Rules: Once you joined M?tley were you still a member of Scream?
+Metal-Rules: Once you joined Mötley, were you still a member of Scream?

-John Corabi: No, not really, because as soon as I got the M?tley gig, they wanted me at rehearsals every day, but the Scream guys were cool with it, they were like “Dude, go and do that!”.
+John Corabi: No, not really, because as soon as I got the Mötley gig, they wanted me at rehearsals every day, but the Scream guys were cool with it.
+They were like, “Dude, go and do that!”.

 Metal-Rules: Do you know what the Scream guys have been up to since?

-John Corabi: There was a Racer X reunion tour sometime ago in Japan, the drummer Walt [Woodward], I don’t think he’s doing anything at this point, because he had to have his hip replaced, so he’s not playing much anymore, Bruce [Bouillet] is actually just producing a lot of stuff right now and John Alderete is in the band Mars Volta, he’s doing well.
+John Corabi: There was a Racer X reunion tour some time ago in Japan, the drummer Walt [Woodward], I don’t think he’s doing anything at this point because he had to have his hip replaced, so he’s not playing much anymore, Bruce [Bouillet] is just producing a lot of stuff right now, and John Alderete is in the band Mars Volta, he’s doing well.

 Metal-Rules: Did they even try to continue with the band Scream with another vocalist?

 John Corabi: Yeah, with Billy Scott, a guy from Florida.
-Unfortunately they did a record, Hollywood Records gave them more money, they did a record, they did a video, and Hollywood Records didn’t put it out, it was weird.
-It was different than the record that I did, it’s more like, it’s hard to explain, if you can take the Black Rose and the Chili Peppers, it’s kind of strange, it’s cool though, it’s a cool record.
-I think it was called… well they changed their name too, it was DC10 for a little while and then they were called Stash and then they went back to The Scream, I don’t know, whatever.
+Unfortunately, they did a record, Hollywood Records gave them more money, did a record, did a video, and Hollywood Records didn’t put it out.
+It was weird.
+It was different than the record that I did.
+It’s more like.
+It’s hard to explain.
+If you can take the Black Rose and the Chili Peppers, it’s kind of strange.
+It’s cool, though.
+It’s a cool record.
+I think it was called, well, they changed their name too, it was DC10 for a little while, and then they were called Stash, and then they went back to The Scream, I don’t know, whatever.

-John Corabi: When I get home, I’ve actually been talking with Billy Duffy about writing some stuff.
-Billy and I got together and he’s got a lot of great ideas and I played him some of the stuff that I was working on and he though it was cool.
-So I talked to Billy about helping me out, even Jerry, and I’ve got a guy in Florida that’s a great guitar player Jeff Blando, he played with Saigon Kick for a while.
-After this tour this summer I’m gonna be done for a while, he’s gonna be done for a while, Billy and Jerry will both be available, so I’m gonna sit down and see if I can just write with a couple of different people and get this thing finished and get it out.
-And I want to put a band together, I definitely want Jeff Blando involved in it, he’s really mellow, funny, he’s not uptight or moody and wants to go out and have a good time and rock.
+John Corabi: When I get home, I’ve been talking with Billy Duffy about writing some stuff.
+Billy and I got together, and he’s got a lot of great ideas, and I played him some of the stuff that I was working on, and he thought it was cool.
+So I talked to Billy about helping me out, even Jerry, and I’ve got a guy in Florida that’s a great guitar player Jeff Blando; he played with Saigon Kick for a while.
+After this tour this summer, I’m going to be done for a while, he’s going to be done for a while, Billy and Jerry will both be available, so I’m going to sit down and see if I can just write with a couple of different people and get this thing finished and get it out.
+And I want to put a band together.
+I definitely want Jeff Blando involved in it.
+He’s really mellow, funny.
+He’s not uptight or moody and wants to go out and have a good time and rock.

 Metal-Rules: All right.
-Can’t wait to hear the results soon … Thank you very much for the interview!
+I can’t wait to hear the results soon.
+Thank you very much for the interview!

 Marko and John before the show in Stockholm

-Special thanks to the whole ESP band [Eric Singer, Bruce Kulick, John Corabi and Chuck Garric] as well as Nicolas Kostadimas from Mother Management.
+Special thanks to the whole ESP band [Eric Singer, Bruce Kulick, John Corabi, and Chuck Garric] and Nicolas Kostadimas from Mother Management.

 CHECK OUT SOME MORE PICTURES FROM ESP SHOW IN STOCKHOLM !!